Toshiba Aircon Owner's Guide

 Inverter board failure

 PCB faults on older inverter units are the most consequential Toshiba fault pattern.
 These are often triggered by voltage fluctuations or age-related capacitor degradation on units past seven to eight years.
-The board controls compressor speed and power management — when it fails, the unit either stops completely or runs erratically.
-Board replacement depends entirely on parts availability, so confirming stock before committing to the repair avoids an extended wait with a non-functional system.
+The board controls compressor speed and power management, so when it fails the unit either stops completely or runs erratically.
+Board replacement depends on parts availability, so confirm stock before committing to the repair and avoid a long wait with a non-functional system.

 Thermistor drift